-- Observe, Practice, and Experience hypnotic induction as well as Hypno-Counting with Memory Reconsolidation in Zoom breakout rooms.
+- Explain, demonstrate, and practice hypnotic induction as well as Hypno-Counting with Memory Reconsolidation in Zoom breakout rooms.

 We now know from brain research that every time we retrieve a memory it becomes reconsolidated within five to six hours after retrieval.
 Research regarding memory consolidation tells us that the time period is a perfect time to “update” a memory, and there are several strategies to do this in the most effective way possible to create “new learning.”
 Therapists have this amazing window to help clients reconsolidate painful memories in such a way that this process can truly alleviate the effect that trauma has on our psyches in a very concise and humane way.
 The model that Dr. Beaton-York has created takes the best from several different areas of study that have been well-researched:

 - Brain and memory research regarding the reconsolidation process.

 - Learning theory, particularly Michelle Craske’s new research on inhibitory learning.

 - Utilizing the emotional brain and sensory experience via hypnotherapy to increase experiential learning.